mushan/daifanle/README.md

-Daifanle

-   a webapp for exchanging and sharing nice food for colleagues.
+This is  a webapp for exchanging and sharing nice food for colleagues.

-Compile And Run
+Compiling And Running:

-   node/mongo

-      some node-modules:
+    the sever runs on node/mongo,requring some node-modules: express,sys,fs,colors,mongodb.
-           express,sys,fs,colors,mongodb